-Graduates are immediately eligible to sit for the NCMA exam (National Certified Medical Assistant), RMA exam (Registered Medical Assistant), and CCMA exam (Certified Clinical Medical Assistant) exam(s).
+Graduates are immediately eligible to sit for the National Center for Competency Testing's (NCCT) National Certified Medical Assistant (NCMA) exam and National Certified ECG Technician (NCET) exam.

 Potential entry-level job titles upon graduation will include Medical Assistant and front office personnel.
 Please see the end of this program description for a list of other possible job titles with their assigned Standard Occupation Classification (SOC) Codes.
 Graduates of this program may want to consider these other SOC job titles as potential entry-level job opportunities to pursue upon graduation.